 You can use webhooks to be notified before or after a card is automatically updated.
 Listening for

 payment_method.updated notifies you of updates to a card that happen via an API call, while

 payment_method.automatically_updated notifies you of automatic card updates from the network.
 These events include the card’s new expiration date and last four digits, should you need to update your own records.

 Changing the default payment method

-Although many of the cards you save can be automatically updated, you should still adopt a process that allows customers to update or replace the cards on file (e.g., a customer wants to change the card being billed or their card cannot be automatically updated).
+Although many of the cards you save can be automatically updated, you should still adopt a process that allows customers to update or replace the cards on file (for example, a customer wants to change the card being billed or their card can’t be automatically updated).
 The end of the process requires an update customer call, providing a new token for the

 This sets the new card as the default payment method for future payments.
 It also deletes the previously saved card.

 Multiple payment methods